-Product Version:
+Product Version: Tru64 UNIX Version 5.1 or higher

-Tru64 UNIX Version 5.0 or higher
+This manual defines the requirements, mechanisms, and conventions used in the Tru64 $^{\text{TM}}$ UNIX interface that supports procedure calls for Tru64 UNIX on Alpha $^{\text{TM}}$ systems.

-This manual defines the requirements, mechanisms, and conventions used in the Tru64 UNIX interface that supports procedure calls for Tru64 UNIX on Alpha systems. © 1999 Compaq Computer Corporation
+© 2000 Compaq Computer Corporation

-COMPAQ, the Compaq logo, and the Digital logo are registered in the U.S. Patent and Trademark Office.
-Alpha, AlphaServer, NonStop, TruCluster, and Tru64 are trademarks of Compaq Computer Corporation.
+COMPAQ and the Compaq logo Registered in U.S. Patent and Trademark Office.
+Alpha and Tru64 are trademarks of Compaq Information Technologies Group, L.P.

-Microsoft and Windows NT are registered trademarks of Microsoft Corporation.
-Intel, Pentium, and Intel Inside are registered trademarks of Intel Corporation.
-UNIX is a registered trademark and The Open Group is a trademark of The Open Group in the United States and other countries.
-Other product names mentioned herein may be the trademarks of their respective companies.
+Microsoft and Windows are trademarks of Microsoft Corporation.
+UNIX and The Open Group are trademarks of The Open Group.
+All Other product names mentioned herein may be trademarks or registered trademarks of their respective companies.